sprblm/dots-patterns/patterns/social-radius-slider.md

+## Why Choose Social Radius Slider?

+To more accurately reflect real-world social interactions and group dynamics.

 ## The Design Problem

 Social networks are mentally taxing.
 Sometimes news from around the world is inspiring, other times it is just depressing.
 Sometimes you want to hear from